Major Christopher Reeves

 Major Christopher Reeves began his career at the Lee County Sheriff’s Office in 1994 as a Patrol Deputy after four years of service in the United States Marine Corps.

-Prior assignments include working as a South District Criminal Investigations Detective and involvement with the Narcotics Unit, U.S. Drug Enforcement Administration Task Force and the regional Combined Law Enforcement Against Narcotics (CLEAN) Task Force, for which he became project manager upon achieving the rank of Lieutenant.
-During that time period, he served briefly as supervising Sergeant in North District.
+Prior assignments include working as a 4th Precinct Criminal Investigations Detective and involvement with the Narcotics Unit, U.S. Drug Enforcement Administration Task Force and the regional Combined Law Enforcement Against Narcotics (CLEAN) Task Force, for which he became project manager upon achieving the rank of Lieutenant.
+During that time period, he served briefly as supervising Sergeant in 1st Precinct.

 He is a graduate of the DEA’s prestigious Drug Unit Commanders Academy in Quantico, Virginia.Back To Command Staff